alphagov/paas-cf-conduit/README.md

 `cf-conduit` is a Cloudfoundry CLI Plugin.
 Cloudfoundry plugins are binaries that you download and install using the `cf install-plugin` command.
 For more general information on installing and using Cloudfoundry CLI Plugins please see [Using CF CLI Plugins](https://docs.cloudfoundry.org/cf-cli/use-cli-plugins.html#plugin-install)

-To install `cf-conduit` from one of our released binaries:
+To install `cf-conduit`:

-1. From a terminal console do:
+1. Run the following code from the command line:

     ```
     cf install-plugin conduit